Learn how to build an iOS application that can present an mDoc via a proximity workflow

 Run the app, select the Present Credentials button and then select the Create QR code button.
 Next, use your testing verifier app to scan the presented QR code and send a presentation request.
 You should see a result similar to the following:

-QR code button, the wallet generates and displays a QR code.
+As the user selects the Present Credentials button, the wallet generates and displays a QR code.

 When a compliant verifier app scans the QR code, a secure communication channel is established via Bluetooth.
 The verifier then sends a presentation request, which is displayed to the user on their digital wallet, alongside any credentials they have stored in their wallet that match the request.